markjprice/cs12dotnet8/docs/ch14-advanced.md

 In *Chapter 13, Building Websites Using ASP.NET Core Razor Pages*, you learned how to enable HTTP/3 support in the Kestrel web server.
 Now we will see how to enable HTTP/3 on the client side:

-1. In the `Northwind.WebApi` project/folder, in `appSettings.json`, add an entry to show hosting diagnostics, as shown highlighted in the following configuration:
+1. In the `Northwind.WebApi` project/folder, in `appSettings.json`, add an entry to show hosting diagnostics, as shown in the following configuration:
 ```json
 {
   "Logging": {